-Mood among consumers hardly changes, producer confidence at record high
+Mood among consumers remains the same, producer confidence picks up

-Average daily output generated by the Dutch manufacturing industry was 5.2 percent up in December 2017 compared to the same month one year previously.
-The growth rate was slightly lower than in November.
-For over two years now, manufacturing output has continually been above the level of the same period year-on-year.
-The strongest growth in December 2017 was seen in the machinery industry.
+The average daily output generated by the Dutch manufacturing industry was 5 percent up in April compared to the same month last year.
+The growth rate was higher than in March.
+For over two and a half years now, manufacturing output has continually been above the level of the same period year-on-year.
+The strongest growth in April 2018 was seen in the pharmaceutical industry again.

 Tighter labour market

-Gross domestic product (GDP) rose by 0.8 percent in Q4 2017 relative to Q3 2017 as shown in the first estimate of GDP conducted by CBS.
-Growth is mainly due to exports.
-The GDP growth rate was 2.9 percent in Q4 2017 compared to Q4 2016.
+Gross domestic product (GDP) rose by 0.6 percent in Q1 2018 relative to Q4 2017, according to the second estimate of GDP conducted by CBS.
+Growth is mainly due to investments in fixed assets and household consumption.
+The GDP growth rate was 2.8 percent in Q1 2018 compared to Q1 2017.

-On Monday 26 March 2018, CBS will publish the second estimate of GDP and employment in Q4 2017 and for the year 2017.
+On Tuesday 14 August 2018, CBS will publish the second estimate of GDP and employment in Q2 2018.